Learning how to stop shoplifting should be a compulsory course for every retailer.

-You can also hire plainclothes "store detectives" to help prevent theft shoplifting in your store.
+You can also hire plainclothes "store detectives" to help prevent shoplifting in your retail stores.

 If you or your employees suspect someone may be shoplifting, never accuse him or her.
 Instead, ask if you can help him or her, or rung him or her up.
 Keep the person in your sight.
 Never try to stop the shoplifter if he or she is not caught "in the act".

 To prevent retail shoplifting, watch for your customers who avoid eye contact, seem nervous, wander around the store, constantly look at store employees or have other suspicious and shifty behaviors.